irworkshop/accountability_datacleaning/R_campfin/wa_expends/docs/wa_expends_diary.md

 ### City

+Cleaning city values is the most complicated.
+This process involves four
+steps:

+1. Prepare raw city values by removing invalid data and reducing inconsistencies
+2. Match prepared city values with the *actual* city name of that record’s ZIP code
+3. Swap prepared city values with the ZIP code match *if* only 1 edit is needed
+4. Refine swapped city values with key collision and n-gram fingerprints

+#### Prep City

 The first step in cleaning city names is to reduce inconsistencies.
 The custom `city_prep()` function found in the `R/` sub-directory of this root project performs the bulk of our preparation.
 In short, the